Thaat: Basic thaats

 Bhatkhande named his thaats after the prominent ragas associated with those thaats.
 Ragas on which the thaats are named are called Janak raga of that thaat.
 For example, Bilaval Thaat is named after the raga Alhaiya Bilaval.
 Alhaiya Bilaval raga is therefore Janak raga of Bilaval thaat.
 Ragas other than the Janak raga of a thaat are called Janya raga.

 Many thaats correspond to one or other of the European church modes.
 The thaats are listed here according to their pitches.
 Lower pitches (komal or flat) are represented with lowercase letters and natural pitches (shuddha or natural) with uppercase letters.
 A raised pitch (tivra or sharp) is represented by a letter followed by a single quote (i.e. M').
 The upper octave is italicized.

-Ragas that don't fall in thaat system
+Ragas that do not fall in thaat system

-There are many ragas that don't fall in Thaat system.
-Some ragas have been derived from Carnatic Music and hence do not fall under Hindustani Classical Thaat System.
+There are many ragas that do not fall in the thaat system.
+Some ragas have been derived from Carnatic music and hence do not fall in the Hindustani classical thaat system.